 General recommendations for all computing:

-Compared with other programs which are either too simple, too restrictive, or too complicated; Task Coach is powerful yet flexible.
+Task Coach is powerful yet flexible.
 The features include limitless levels of subtasks, marking prerequisites, time tracking, flexible priorities, reminders, schedules, tags, sorting, notes, and more.
 Organizing systems like GTD can be easily implemented, but no particular system is forced on you.

-- LibreOffice: a powerful suite for all types of office and school work: word processing, basic graphics, presentations, spreadsheet, charts, and more.
+- LibreOffice: a powerful suite for all types of office and school work: word processing, basic graphics, presentations, spreadsheet, charts, database, and more.

 - Inkscape: for vector-based illustration and other graphics